maxant/genericconnector/connector/README.md

 This folder contains the source of the actual generic connector resource adapter.

-Build using Maven starting from genericconnector-parent.
+Build using Maven starting from inside `genericconnector-parent`

+- `genericconnector-api` - builds the API on which your code should be dependent
+- `genericconnector-impl` -
+- `genericconnector-rar` -

+- `genericconnector-javase-common-api` -
+- `genericconnector-atomikos-api` -
+- `genericconnector-atomikos-impl` -
+- `genericconnector-bitronix-api` -
+- `genericconnector-bitronix-impl` -

+- `genericconnector-parent` -

 The code here builds a generic JCA resource adapter capable of binding things like web services into JTA global transactions controlled by Java EE application servers.